AlexisBRENON/deezer_record/README.md

  * `python-slugify` (and not `slugify`)
  * `python-xlib`

-As explain above you need an Xorg server with two utilities:
+As explain above you need an Xorg server with the utility:
- * `xprop` which come with Xorg I think
  * `xwininfo` that you probably have to install manually

-`xwininfo` is only used to get the window ID of the browser window (which is not returned by xprop) to use xprop without mouse input.
-In fact, `xprop` is not really necessary as the window title is also returned by xwininfo.
-Maybe I will remove the `xprop` dependancy one day.
+`xwininfo` is used to get the window ID of the browser window and then to grab the window's title.

 Then you must have **Pulseaudio** installed.
 This is quite the case for anyone using an Ubuntu/Debian based distrib (I don't know for the other).
 Pulseaudio must come (I hope) with `pacmd`, `pactl` and `parec`, if not, install them.
 If you want, it's absolutely not necessary, you can also install `pavucontrol` to check that the browser output is actually moved, or that your browser actually plays something.
 I think that the same result can be achieve (maybe easier) with JACK, but as it's not installed by default on many distrib and that it's a mess to use it with pulseaudio also installed (go to hell pulseaudio's autolaunch), I didn't handle it.
 Feel free to fork !